Bubberstation/Bubberstation/README.md

 - You are entitled to credit yourself with comments and you are entitled to waive the attribution requirement choosing not to be identified as the creator if you wish.
 - If you do not like how your assets were modified or used, it is required that the other person [remove the attribution information upon request](https://wiki.creativecommons.org/wiki/License_Versions#Licensors_may_request_removal_of_attribution).
 - Modifications or adaptions must disclose the source, the author, and [any changes you've made](https://wiki.creativecommons.org/wiki/License_Versions#Modifications_and_adaptations_must_be_indicated).
+- Goonstation code is incompatible with this codebase due to its licensing.

 *Credit: [Goonstation contribution guidelines](https://hackmd.io/@goonstation/docs/%2F%40goonstation%2Fcontribute#What-if-I-change-my-mind-about-my-contributions-being-published)*